 Salisbury University was authorized as a two-year college in 1922 and opened in September 1925.
 It became a four-year college in 1934, granting its first B.S. degrees in 1935 and its first B.A. degrees in 1960.
 Eight masters degree programs have been added between 1962 and 2001, and there are now over 50 degree programs.

-Alpha Sigma Phi was invited by the University administration to colonize on the campus in Fall 1998.
+Alpha Sigma Phi was invited by the University administration to colonize on the campus in fall 1998.
 On September 21, 1998, Alpha Sigma Phi Expansion Director Drew Thawley, Ohio Wesleyan '94, held an organizational meeting.
 Initially two students indicated a desire to found a chapter.
-The following evening the two grew to four men and within three weeks the group had grown to fifteen.
+The following evening the interest grew to four men and within three weeks the group had grown to fifteen.
 Meetings to perfect an organization and to recruit more members continued over the next six weeks and membership grew to 27 members.
-On November 22, 1998, Drew Thawley, Steve Hutton, Purdue '68, David Baird, East Carolina '88, and members of Epsilon Delta Chapter at the University of Maryland pledged the 27 members and two advisors and the group was recognized as a provisional chapter of Alpha Sigma Phi.
-Richard Deale was the first president of the provisional chapter.
+On November 22, 1998, Drew Thawley, Steve Hutton, Purdue '68, David Baird, East Carolina '88, and members of Epsilon Delta Chapter at the University of Maryland pledged the 27 members and two advisors and the group was recognized as a colony of Alpha Sigma Phi.
+Rick Deale, Salisbury '99, was the Colony President at the time.

 Epsilon Eta was suspended in spring 2016 due risk management violations.